Event Details

 Wednesday, March 19 | 1p – 4:30p

 Research administration has been through a remarkable few years of transformation.
 For research administration units, efficiency and effectiveness is paramount to our ability to provide added value in our service to our research constituents.
 The pandemic created an imperative for effective processes, electronic systems and training.
 For many institutions, this led to the implementation or upgrade of grants management and/or enterprise resource planning systems that require careful planning for smooth transitions to new ways of conducting our work.
 Those overhauls coupled with the everchanging regulatory requirements, goals for increasing research funding and a hyper-competitive job market have stressed even the most resilient offices.
-For many, engaging external consultants can bring a set of fresh eyes to critically examine people, processes and systems.
+For many, engaging external consultants can bring a set of fresh eyes to critically examine people, processes, and systems.
 Planning for the engagement of external consultants in such assessments begins with articulating the issues to be addressed, drafting a request for proposal, and creating an environment where all stakeholders from staff to researchers are empowered to provide honest and constructive insights.
 Senior administrators and consultants will share insights on how their external assessments have provided actionable recommendations.

 Learning Objectives